integer-net/magento2-addtocartgraphql/README.md

 ---

-This module provides support to add products to cart via GraphQl
+This module provides support to add products to cart via GraphQl.
+For this to be available for guests, it is needed to force quote creation, which is done upon first checkout session creation.

 ## Installation